Note

-This article shows you how to estimate plan costs for the Flex Consumption and Consumption hosting plans.
+This article shows you how to estimate plan costs for the legacy Consumption plan.

-You should always choose the option that best supports the feature, performance, and cost requirements for your function executions.
-To learn more, see Azure Functions scale and hosting.
+Choose the hosting option that best supports the feature, performance, and cost requirements for your function executions.
+For more information, see Azure Functions scale and hosting.

-This article focuses on Flex Consumption and Consumption plans because in these plans billing depends on active periods of executions inside each instance.
+This article focuses on the two consumption plans because billing in these plans depends on active periods of executions inside each instance.

 Durable Functions can also run in both of these plans.
-To learn more about the cost considerations when using Durable Functions, see Durable Functions billing.
+For more information about the cost considerations when using Durable Functions, see Durable Functions billing.

 Consumption-based costs